 Fiscal Years Ended January 31,

-(Amounts in millions) 2022 2021 2020
+(Amounts in millions) 2023 3 2 2022 2021

-Net cash used in investing activities \$ (6,015) \$ (10,071) \$ (9,128)
+Net cash used in investing activities \$ (17,722) \$ (6,015) \$ (10,071)

-Net cash used in investing activities was \$6.0 billion, \$10.1 billion and \$9.1 billion for fiscal 2022, 2021 and 2020, respectively, and generally consisted of capital expenditures.
-Net cash used in investing activities decreased \$4.1 billion for fiscal 2022 when compared to the previous fiscal year primarily due to the net proceeds received from the divestitures of Asda and Seiyu, partially offset by increased capital expenditures.
-Net cash used in investing activities increased \$0.9 billion for fiscal 2021 when compared to the previous fiscal year, primarily as a result of lapping the net proceeds received from the sale of our banking operations in Walmart Canada and the change in other investing activities, partially offset by decreased capital expenditures.
+Net cash used in investing activities was \$17.7 billion, \$6.0 billion and \$10.1 billion for fiscal 2023, 2022 and 2021, respectively, and generally consisted of capital expenditures.
+Net cash used in investing activities increased \$11.7 billion for fiscal 2023 when compared to the previous fiscal year primarily due to the result of lapping the net proceeds received from the divestitures of our operations in the U.K. and Japan and an increase in capital expenditures to support our investment strategy.
+Net cash used in investing activities decreased \$4.1 billion for fiscal 2022 when compared to the previous fiscal year, primarily due to the net proceeds received from the divestitures of our operations in the U.K. and Japan, partially offset by increased capital expenditures.